ReferencedPaymentNonexistence

 minimalBlockTimestamp | uint64 | The timestamp of the block at minimalBlockNumber. |

-firstOverflowBlockNumber | uint64 | The block number immediately after the deadlineBlockNumber. |
+firstOverflowBlockNumber | uint64 | The block number of the firstOverflowBlock. |

 firstOverflowBlockTimestamp | uint64 | The timestamp of the firstOverflowBlockNumber. |